 Serve warm with a serving spoon and topped with fresh chopped herbs.

-To complete your holiday meal, try these other side dishes gouda au gratin potatoes, brie baked mac & cheese, and swirled pesto bread.
+To complete your holiday meal, try these other side dishes brie mac and cheese, black garlic bread, and fried chicken mac and cheese.

 Store leftovers in an airtight container in the refrigerator for up to 5 days.